jday1/euros.python/README.md

     c) Existing Environment

-    d) ~/.pyenv/versions/template_python/bin/python
+    d) `~/.pyenv/versions/template_python/bin/python`

     e) You can check this by opening the terminal and running `python --version`.
     You should see something similar to:

     ```
-    (template_python)
-    jamesday @ ~/personal-projects/template.python
-     [1] → python --version
+    (template_python) ...$ python --version
-    Python 3.9.1
+    Python 3.11.1
     ```

-4) Run `pip install versionner; ver init; pip install .` (Needs to be ran this way to avoid cyclic issues)

-## Versioning

-`versionner` is used for versioning.
-Run `pip install -e .[versioning]` to install.

-To do a major/minor/patch update: `ver up --major/--minor/--patch 1`

-## Lint

-Linting is important to maintain readability of the codebase.
-Pylama is used to enforce standards with the `pylama.ini` file used to manage options such as rule exemptions [(see docs)](https://pylama.readthedocs.io/en/latest/#set-pylama-checkers-options).

-### With Docker

-Run `make lint` to run `pylama` in docker generating a report accessed @ `./lint.txt`.

-### Without Docker

-Run `pylama --report my_lint.txt`.

-## Test

-### With Docker

-For convenience, testing can be done in docker to remove some of the burden.
-If changes have been made to test dependencies run `make clean-test`, otherwise run `make test`.

-### Without Docker

-If changes have been made to test dependencies you will first need to run `pip install -e .[dev]`.

-Then to run the tests: `pytest`.

-To run with coverage: `coverage run -m pytest --html=report.html --self-contained-html`.
-This will generate a report which can be accessed @ `./report.html`
+4) Run `make install`

 ## Deploy

 ### With Docker

-To deploy using docker first build the application using `make build` and then run using `make deploy`.
+To deploy using docker first build the application using `make build_docker` and then run using `make run_docker`.
 This will spin up and instance of the application in a docker container with endpoints available on port 8080.

 ### Without Docker